Tools Up! Review

 Tools Up!
 6

-As a homeowner, do-it-yourself home makeovers come with the territory.
-Projects can be large, taking weeks to finish, sometimes requiring walls/floors to be demolished, and other times you may want to repaint a room or hang up stylized wallpaper.
-Regardless of what the plan is, there is one thing you’ll experience each time, stress, anxiety, and more often than not, frustration.
-Tools Up! has you renovating an apartment building, unit by unit, each one requiring various types of improvements.
+As a homeowner, DIY home makeovers come with the territory.
+Projects can be large, taking weeks to finish, sometimes requiring walls and floors to be demolished; other times, you may want to repaint a room or hang stylized wallpaper.
+Regardless of the plan, you'll experience stress, anxiety, and more often than not, frustration.
+Tools Up! has you renovating an apartment building unit by unit, each requiring various improvements.

-Tools Up! can be played by yourself; however, just like in real life, these types of DIY improvements are best handled by a group of friends.
-In similar fashion to Overcooked, where you frantically operated in fantastical kitchen environments Tools Up! tasks everyone to cooperate in tight corridors to complete all the necessary tasks before time expires.
-Unlike Overcooked, you have to complete all of the jobs to complete each of the 30 levels.
-Your overall score and subsequent star total are dependent open tidying up the workplace, ensuring not to leave any materials, spills, or trash lying around.
+While Tools Up! can be played solo, like real-life DIY projects, these improvements are best handled by a group of friends.
+Similar to Overcooked, where you frantically operate in fantastical kitchen environments, Tools Up! tasks everyone to cooperate in tight corridors to complete necessary tasks before time expires.
+Unlike Overcooked, you must complete all jobs to finish each of the 30 levels.
+Your overall score and star total depend on tidying up the workplace, ensuring no materials, spills, or trash remain.

-The control mechanics are reasonably simplistic, using the face buttons to pick up and apply paint, wallpaper, etc. using a combination of taps and button holds.
-You can throw objects you are holding, moving them around the space swiftly; however, the mechanic barely functions.
-Most of the time, you’ll notice your character twists his body and head to the side, indicating that they can’t do what you ask.
-This results in a highly frustrating experience when you are unable to toss a carpet or a bucket into another room with nothing blocking your path.
-Items can also become stuck on top of walls, resulting in them disappearing.
-Each level has a single set of blueprints, indicating what work needs to be completed.
-It can be slightly confusing, as the yellow and orange color of paint and carpet looks eerily similar, especially when viewing the blueprints.
-Not only that, but unless you are holding the plans, the game’s camera is locked.
+The control mechanics are reasonably simple, using face buttons to pick up and apply paint, wallpaper, and other materials through button taps and holds.
+While you can throw objects to move them swiftly, this mechanic barely functions.
+Your character often twists their body and head sideways, indicating they can't perform the action.
+This creates frustration when you can't toss a carpet or bucket into another room with nothing blocking your path.
+Items can also become stuck on walls, causing them to disappear.
+Each level has blueprints indicating required work, though yellow and orange paint and carpet look eerily similar on the plans.
+Unless you're holding the blueprints, the game's camera remains locked.

 Simply Put